Mary Queen of Scots Got Her Head Chopped Off

 All too soon the stage is set for a deadly endgame in which there can only be one winner and one queen on the one green island.

-This revised version was published in 2009 with a new introduction by the author.
+This revised version was published alongside the revival by the National Theatre of Scotland, which toured in 2009.
+Also included is a new introduction by the author.

 'Once upon a time, there were twa queens on the wan green island, and the wan green island was split inty twa kingdoms.
 But no equal kingdoms...'